Phase transition: Modern classifications

+The liquid–glass transition

 The liquid–glass transition is observed in many polymers and other liquids that can be supercooled far below the melting point of the crystalline phase.
 This is atypical in several respects.
 It is not a transition between thermodynamic ground states: it is widely believed that the true ground state is always crystalline.
 Glass is a quenched disorder state, and its entropy, density, and so on, depend on the thermal history.
 Therefore, the glass transition is primarily a dynamic phenomenon: on cooling a liquid, internal degrees of freedom successively fall out of equilibrium.
 Some theoretical methods predict an underlying phase transition in the hypothetical limit of infinitely long relaxation times.
 No direct experimental evidence supports the existence of these transitions.

 Characteristic properties

 Phase coexistence

 A disorder-broadened first-order transition occurs over a finite range of temperatures where the fraction of the low-temperature equilibrium phase grows from zero to one (100%) as the temperature is lowered.
 This continuous variation of the coexisting fractions with temperature raised interesting possibilities.
 On cooling, some liquids vitrify into a glass rather than transform to the equilibrium crystal phase.
 This happens if the cooling rate is faster than a critical cooling rate, and is attributed to the molecular motions becoming so slow that the molecules cannot rearrange into the crystal positions.
 This slowing down happens below a glass-formation temperature T_{g}, which may depend on the applied pressure.
 If the first-order freezing transition occurs over a range of temperatures, and T_{g} falls within this range, then there is an interesting possibility that the transition is arrested when it is partial and incomplete.
 Extending these ideas to first-order magnetic transitions being arrested at low temperatures, resulted in the observation of incomplete magnetic transitions, with two magnetic phases coexisting, down to the lowest temperature.
 First reported in the case of a ferromagnetic to anti-ferromagnetic transition, such persistent phase coexistence has now been reported across a variety of first-order magnetic transitions.
 These include colossal-magnetoresistance manganite materials, magnetocaloric materials, magnetic shape memory materials, and other materials.

 The interesting feature of these observations of T_{g} falling within the temperature range over which the transition occurs is that the first-order magnetic transition is influenced by magnetic field, just like the structural transition is influenced by pressure.
 The relative ease with which magnetic fields can be controlled, in contrast to pressure, raises the possibility that one can study the interplay between T_{g} and T_{c} in an exhaustive way.
 Phase coexistence across first-order magnetic transitions will then enable the resolution of outstanding issues in understanding glasses.